mbezuidenhout/woocommerce-bookings-extensions/README.txt

 = 1.2.1 =
 * Fix: Linked products field in admin section has missing bookable products from options list

-== Upgrade Notice ==

-= 1.7.0 =
-The normal calendar will be replaced with the full calendar when selecting full calendar option.

-= 1.6.9 =
-Added field to calendar view for guest name

-= 1.6.8 =
-Added field to admin booking details for guest name

-= 1.6.6 =
-Fixes issue where pages will not load if WooCommerce is not activated.
-All users shoud upgrade to this version.

-= 1.6.5 =
-Current and upcoming bookings did not display properly.

 == Frequently Asked Questions ==